 - Trauma therapy

 If you’re in the Pacific Northwest, you can benefit from getting in touch.
-This is a scary time, but you don’t have to face it alone.
+This period might be a frightening time, but you don’t have to face it alone.
 Our trained and expert staff can provide you with the structure and information necessary for a successful recovery.
-Give us a call today at 855.478.3650 to learn how we can help.
+Give us a call or visit our contact page today at 855.478.3650 to learn how we can help.